AndrewEllis93/Print-Tuning-Guide/README.md

 **1.** Watch and listen.
 - Often, the skipping will be very obvious.
 Your toolhead may start shuddering and making erratic movements and loud noises.
-- Even if no skipping manifests, your motors might start to make loud resonant noises. *This can be an indication that you are near the limit, and should consider backing off a bit.*
+- **Even if no skipping occurs, your motors might start to make loud resonant noises.** This can be an indication that you are near the limit, and should consider backing off a bit.

 **2.** If there was no apparent major skipping, check for minor skipping: